History of Middelburg

 As far back as 1786, the nearby town of Graaff-Reinet was proclaimed.
 On the 6th of February 1837, the Cape Government proclaimed the district of Colesberg with the field-cornetts of Middelveld, Upper-Sea Cow River, Lower-Sea Cow River, Nieu-Hantam and Agter-Suurberg.
 The distance between Graaff-Reinet & Colesberg was 130 miles (200km).
 Therefore, it was decided to find a town in between.
 The Dutch Reformed Church of Colesberg permitted a new congregation to secede.
 Thus, the Middelburg Dutch Reformed Church came into being on 19 May 1852, and according to the government Gazette of 19 June 1852, the Seat of Magistracy was announced in Middelburg.

+Where Middelburg is today was the perfect spot because it was 10 hours by horseback to Colesberg, Cradock and Richmond.
+12 hours by horseback to Graaff Reinet and 16 hours by horseback to Burgersdorp…. more or less in the middle (MIDDEL).
 Three farms, namely Kleinfontein, Grootfontein & Driefontein, were considered for the town.
 A commission consisting of Willem Smit and Henning Coetzee bought the farm Driefontein from Jan Coetzee for 40,000 riksdaalders (R6,000).
-The farm was given the name Middelburg, for it lay in the middle of the surrounding towns.
+The town was given the name Middelburg, for it lay in the middle of the surrounding towns.
 The first erven were sold on 12 & 13 August 1852.

 The town grew rapidly in the early years, and by 1860 it had a population of over 1,000 people.
 Middelburg became an important trading post for the surrounding area, and its economy was based on agriculture, livestock, and wool.